boeschenstein/angular9-dotnetcore3/README.md

 ## Goal

 The goal is to create an Angular demo app with .NET Core backend in the following folder structure.
-In my eyes, this separates the projects better then the Angular template in Visual Studio.
-It is a recommended way to separate frontend and backend:
+It is a recommended way to separate frontend and backend.
+In my eyes, this separates the projects better then the Angular template offered from Visual Studio:

 ```cmd
 rem Angular code in frontend folder